Overrated And Underleveled

 - Merik in Dungeon Siege is talked up as a magical badass, but when you finally meet and recruit him he turns out to be a plain nature mage... who is lower level then you.
 Especially bad if your main character is a nature mage himself.

-- In the original Phantasy Star I, your ally Odin has a reputation as a "man of great strength."
+- In Phantasy Star I, your ally Odin has a reputation as a "man of great strength."
 He's weaker than all your other party members, including the Squishy Wizard.

 - Every single character in the Dawn of War II campaigns.
 Tarkus and Avitus are warriors almost as accomplished as the legendary Davian Thule, the Force Commander and Thaddeus are highly successful despite their relatively young age, and Cyrus is older than all of them, trained most of them, and was even a member of The Inquisition's Death Watch.
 All of them are level 1.
 Chaos Rising introduced Jonah (powerful enough to survive direct, solo contact with the Tyranid Hive Mind, yet no stronger than the player), while Retribution has the former right-hand of the Chapter Master and a Space Marine so renowned he is known only as The Ancient (level 1 again).